leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/iocp-the-express-version.md

         // store the operation so its possible for us to retrieve it afterwards ops.push(op);
         let op = ops.last_mut().unwrap();
-        // we need to coerce it to a pointer tp `Operation` since we'll cast it
+        // we need to coerce it to a pointer to `Operation` since we'll cast it
         // as a pointer to `WSAOVERLAPPED` later. let op_ptr: *mut Operation = op;